-Georgia gov offers state as GOP convention host amid virus
+Georgia gov offers state as alternative GOP convention host

 He added that Republicans “must be immediately given an answer by the Governor as to whether or not the space will be allowed to be fully occupied.
 If not, we will be reluctantly forced to find, with all of the jobs and economic development it brings, another Republican National Convention site.”

-GOP officials say a determination is needed in the coming weeks in order to initiate final preparations for the convention.
+GOP officials say a determination is needed in the coming weeks in order to begin final preparations for the convention.

 Republican National Committee Chair Ronna McDaniel said the president “is right to ask for assurances from North Carolina” about the convention.

-“We want to have it in North Carolina, the president wants to have it in North Carolina,” she told Fox News Tuesday morning.
+“We want to have it in North Carolina, the president wants to have it in North Carolina,” she told Fox News on Tuesday morning.
 “It’s just the governor.
 He has to work with us.
-Every state we talk to says we want to nominate the president here but this governor is up for reelection and hasn’t given us the reassurances we need.
+Every state we talk to says we want to nominate the president here, but this governor is up for reelection and hasn’t given us the reassurances we need.
 We need to be able to move forward in a concrete way.
 We are going to have those discussions.”

+David Shafer, chairman of Georgia’s state Republican Party, said in a text message that he spoke to Kemp on Tuesday morning.
+“We have reached out to Republican National Committee Chairman Ronna Romney to let her know that, if North Carolina falls through, Georgia is ready to help,” Shafer told The Associated Press.

+“Under Governor Kemp, Georgia has led the nation in safely reopening its economy,” Shafer said.
+“We have first class facilities, a skilled workforce and a reputation for hospitality second to none.
+We would be proud to host the Republican National Convention.”